ChgoChad/companynewspcfcontrol/README.md

 - Completely **React and Fluent-UI native** in a Dynamics or Power Platform Environment (it uses the React and Fluent-UI provided by the environment and does not load its own copy of the framework)
 - Several styling updates to improve the overall appearance of the control
 - The Bing News search API originally included does not always return relevant results, so I added the ability to use a regular Bing web search instead of a Bing News search.
 The search that is used is determined by a toggle button in the main UI of the control allowing the user to switch search sources on the fly.
+- The CSS file has been refactored per current Microsoft guidelines.
+The old version could break existing styling on a form as it was not scoped to the current control.
 - ---
 At times we need to fetch and show news about certain elements which are shown in the application or a page.
 For example, in a CRM application showing a list of accounts, a salesperson might want to keep a check on the latest news about the company.